prof. dr. D. (Dick) de Waard

 - Associate editor of the International Journal of Human Factors and Ergonomics

 - Associate editor of IET Intelligent Transport Systems

 - Acquired several projects in the field of surface transportation, both National as European

 - PhD supervisor (“promotor”) of Bastiaan Sporrel, Angèle Picco, Jeremy Dillmann, Frank Westerhuis, Bart Jelijs, Tineke de Haan, Jorick Post, Ilse Harms, Carola Engbers, Dafne Piersma, co-supervisor of: Arjan Stuiver, Mandy Dotzauer, Janet Veldstra, Chris Dijksterhuis, Ben Lewis-Evans, and Marjolein van der Zwaag.

 - External examiner of several PhD and MSc theses since 2009.

 - Invited speaker at several conferences and events since 1998

 Management and organisational experience

-- Reviewer for many journals and Research Councils
+- Reviewer for many journals and conferences, and international Research Councils